st3w4r/openai-partial-stream/spec/CHALLENGES.md

 - Detect if inside a key or inside a value.
 - Wait for the whole key.
 - Early true/false detection.
 - Early key detection.
-Baed on schema.
+Based on schema.
 Key uniqueness.
 - Key only, set value on null on waiting for the value.
 - Providate delta between the previous data and the current data.
 In a valid format.
 - Detect if the data is valid JSON.